xiong19912010/Image-Local-Alignment-and-Subtraction/README.md

 # Image-Local-Alignment-and-Subtraction
-This work is on the way!
+The code will be posted once the work is published.